PCA -

 Installation

-1. You need perl to run pca.
-If you want to use any of pca's download functions, you need wget (≥v1.7).
+1. You need perl to run PCA.
+If you want to use any of PCA's download functions, you need wget (≥v1.8) with SSL/HTTPS support.
 Both are included in recent versions of Solaris.
-A wget binary with SSL/HTTPS support is required to download patches and patch READMEs.

 2. Download the script: